 The 99 project uses theatre as a platform to sparkle and spread cultural changes within large communities.
-It is a structured device designed by Geneviève Flaven for communities to unleash people’ creative energies and turn their collaborative power into action.
+It is a structured device designed by Geneviève Flaven to unleash people’ creative energies and turn their collaborative power into action.

 Creativity and collaboration

 The 99 project re-engages the collaborative and creative principles of the original play 99 women to write and stage a new play from Geneviève Flaven’s original idea :

 Each new play is made of 99 voices, inspired by real men’s and women’s stories, transformed by collaborative writing and staged by collaborative teams.

 The 99 project offers participants a unique platform for creative expression and new experiences to experiment without danger.

 The whole project value collaborative work, diversity and accountability.
 It is driven by volunteers working in small groups coached by professionals and making autonomous decisions.

 4 steps from storytelling to staging